quixdb/squash/docs/internals.md

 entire input into RAM, allocate a buffer large enough to hold the entire output, use the all-in-one interface to compress/decompress, then write the output.

+The File I/O API is implemented in Squash based on one of the other APIs; plugins needn't implement anything.